Ryan Crouser goes big, breaks 31-year-old shot put record - WTMJ

 He’s hard to miss at a track meet.
 The 320-pounder takes down about 5,000 calories a day to keep weight on his 6-7 frame.
 His diet consists of two big breakfast burritos in the morning, a pound of ground beef for lunch and three of the four portions from a meal delivery service at night.

-“I’ve got to get through media and get through drug testing then see what’s open,” Crouser said.
-“I’ll probably go for a big, old double-double hamburger somewhere.”
+“I’ll probably go for a big, old double-double hamburger somewhere,” he said.

 More AP Olympics: https://apnews.com/hub/olympic-games and https://twitter.com/AP_Sports